Understanding Commercialized Prepared Pet Food (PPF)

 - The manufacturer’s directions for use, including feeding recommendations or guidelines

-Understanding Palatability
+Understanding Palability

 The palatability of food is a complex subject, including knowledge of the factors affecting appetite and behaviour, as well as an understanding of taste, smell and texture of food and their interrelationships.
 The importance of palatability cannot be overemphasised since food which is left uneaten, whatever its nutrient content, is of no nutritive value to the animal.